Object Storage: Security, Scalability, and Convenience

 Drawbacks of Object Storage

-With object storage explained, you might wonder, “what are the drawbacks?”
+With object storage explained, you might wonder, “are there any drawbacks?”
 Objects are static, meaning that you cannot edit them after adding them to your object storage solution.
 Additionally, object writing can be slow on old hardware or old storage systems.
 Finally, object storage may not be compatible with legacy databases.

 What is Cloud Object Storage?